fracassi-marco/washhouse_ci/spec.md

 ## 16. Success Criteria

 The project is complete when:
-1. Dashboard successfully authenticates users with @qomodo.me domain
+1. Dashboard successfully authenticates users with Google email
 2. All repositories from GitHub organization are displayed
 3. Each repository card shows all specified metrics accurately
 4. Monthly release chart visualizes data correctly